michael2008/ME-Live-Doc/docs/getting-started.md

 ### Install the Workstation

-It's recommended to use the work station device offered by DataMesh to gain access to the best experience.
+It's recommended to use the workstation devices offered by DataMesh to have the best experience.
-The work station device offered by DataMesh has been equipped with all necessary software in advance.
+The workstation offered by DataMesh is equipped with all necessary software in advance.

-Steps to connect the Workstation with the Rig and a display are as follows (see in Picture "Workstation Connection Diagram"):
+Steps to connect the Workstation with the Rig and a display are as follows (see Picture "Workstation Connection Diagram"):

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/7636848/26613751/dda03868-45ee-11e7-8afc-b2a4a97f0a32.png" width="500">